 The Safari TechBooks database contains the full text of books specifically for the Information Technology professional.
 It includes top publishers like O'Reilly, Sam's, CISCO Press and many more.
 Pages from this collection are printable.
 Books cannot be downloaded in their entirety.

 - Knovel Library

-- SpringerLink is a large collection of e-books covering topics in technology and sciences.
+SpringerLink is a large collection of e-books covering topics in technology, sciences and medicine.
 The Library provides access to all titles published between 2005-2010.
 Use "Advanced Search" and limit to category of "Only Books."
 Then use "Publication Dates" between 2005-2010.
 Look for the green boxes for COD-owned titles.

 Databases are organized collections of information that you can search on a variety of fields, like title and author's name. iTunes is a database and so is Amazon.
 Even your contacts list in your phone is a type of mini database.
 The Library has databases of articles from newspapers, magazines and journals.
 We also have databases of streaming videos, music and e-books.
 The difference between our databases and iTunes or Amazon is that our stuff is free for you to use.
 Browse the Library's databases now.

 - Library Literature & Information Science

 Library Literature & Information Science indexes articles cover to cover from key library and information science periodicals.
 This database encompasses some 390 journals, over 300 books annually, chapters in collected works such as conference proceedings, library school theses and pamphlets.
 Coverage reaches as far back as 1980.
 Subjects include automation, cataloging, censorship, circulation procedures, classification, copyright legislation, government aid, library associations & conferences, library equipment and supplies, personnel administration, preservation of materials, and more.